JustinSDK/dotSCAD/docs/lib-split_str.md

 # split_str

 Splits the given string around matches of the given delimiting character.
-It depeneds on the `sub_str` function so remember to `include <sub_str.scad>`.

 ## Parameters